“Join the Navy and feel a man!” exhorted the famous Royal Navy recruiting slogan from the early 1980s.

 The night I took my first licit Xanax I had my worst nightmare about Andrew to date.
 In my waking life I am a pacifist.
 In my dream, I cut Andrew to pieces with a knife.

-The Queen is Dead, Zeeland & Simpson’s collected critically-acclaimed collected correspondence from this period, is available on Kindle soon.
+The Queen is Dead, Zeeland & Simpson’s collected critically-acclaimed collected correspondence from this period, is now available on Kindle.

 marksimpson.com patrons can read here Zeeland’s ‘Making Money Out of Andrew’ July 1997 letter to Mark Simpson about the background to this piece, how the Seattle Stranger spiked it – until Cunanan shot Versace to death.
 And how he nearly got a five figure advance to write a book about ‘Uncle Monkey’ – until a cornered Cunanan selfishly shot himself in the head.